sebschlicht/ubuntu-kickoff/compatibility/ideapad-5i-pro-16IHU6.md

 | Caps     | Caps-Lock |
 | Num-Lock | Num-Lock  |

-### Keyboard light
+#### Keyboard light

 The keyboard light supports three modes (off, dark, bright) that can be switched through with a function key.

 There is currently no known approach to change it programmatically.
+The keyboard light stays on when you suspend the notebook via GNOME.

-### Screen
+### Display

-After installation, the screen shows heavy flickering issues when moving the mouse, when switching between windows, even randomly.
+After installation, the display shows heavy flickering issues when moving the mouse, when switching between windows, even randomly.
 There is a workaround to resolve them.

 Supported refresh rates: 60Hz, 120Hz.
+Various 16:10/16:9/4:3 resolutions ranging from 800x600 to 2560x1600 available.

 #### Resolve flickering